aiktb/Genpwd/README.md

 🔑 A password generator that really meets your needs.

 Special thanks to **_[plasmo](https://github.com/PlasmoHQ/plasmo)_** for taking the frustration out of browser extension development for me.

-> This project has been developed and is waiting for approval by the browser extension store.

 ## Features